Book Value of Asset Definition

 - It can be calculated for all assets irrespective of their life.
-It does not depend on the life of the asset, and thus at any given point in time, all assets definitely have some book value before the end of their useful life.
+It does not depend on the life of the asset.
+Hence, at any given point in time, all assets have some book value before the end of their useful life.

 - It indicates the scope of depreciation that can be calculated in the future for that particular asset.

 - It is used in market analysis for a firm in the form of ratios.
-Certain ratios which include book value of stocks can be helpful in understanding returns or market price of that stock.
+Certain ratios, which include book value of stocks, can be helpful in understanding returns or the market price of that stock.

 - The biggest disadvantage for calculating book value is that it does not necessarily give the asset or the company’s market value.
 It may be close to the market value yet may or may not be the exact market value.

 - It is not the right indicator of a company’s growth.
 Certain companies may not rely on assets completely, and their business may be grown manifold based on the services they provide.
 However, book value for such firms may be much lower to their earnings ratios.